taurusilver7/insight/README.md

 Create an upload middleware, which checks/create a storage location, encrpyts the filename, apply filters to the filetype and upload the image to the storage.

 Create a author update controller function, with a validation dto for the update fields.
+Add the controller to the author `put` route to update the author instance, instead of `patch`

+Create a controller function to delete a author row in the table.
+Create a corresponding route for delete method.

 ## Running via Docker